Let’s talk about two buzz words: scarcity and abundance.

 It’s really important that you bring awareness to it because if that’s your thought, that’s what you’ll create in your reality.

 So if you actually want to have a baby or you want to get married, or you want more money.
 I want you to look for opportunities to connect with people that already have that.
 Get around married people.
 Get around people with babies.
-Get around people with a lot of money.
+And get around people with a lot of money.

 Through awareness and connecting with people that have what you want, you are removing that separation.